-Scenario #1: Responding to Alleged Abuse by a Parent, Caregiver, Relative, Friend or Other Person
+Scenario #1: Responding to Alleged Abuse by a Parent, Caregiver, Relative, Friend or Other Person occurred.
+Non-Emergency number: Hope (6 Agassiz: (6

-1. Contact the RCMP if a child is in immediate danger or if a criminal offence has occurred.
+1. Contact the RCMP if a child is in immediate danger or if a criminal offence has